michaelbromley/angular-social-demo/README.md

 The solution is basically to use some kind of server-side user-agent detection to pick up whenever a social media crawler arrives, and then instead of showing it the plain
 AngularJS template file, redirect it to a server-generated page that will contain the desired meta tags, all filled with the correct information.

-#### A working demo of the following implementation can be found [here](http://www.michaelbromley.co.uk/experiments/angular-social-demo/), and all the code is contained in this repo.

 ## What we will need